openmc-dev/openmc/docs/source/methods/physics.rst

 where it is actually used however.
 All threshold reactions are treated as being independent of temperature, and therefore they are not Doppler broadened in NJOY and no special procedure is used to adjust the secondary angle and energy distributions.
-The only non-threhold reactions with secondary neutrons are elastic scattering and fission.
+The only non-threshold reactions with secondary neutrons are elastic scattering and fission.
 For fission, it is assumed that neutrons are emitted isotropically (this is not strictly true, but is nevertheless a good approximation).
 This leaves only elastic scattering that needs a special thermal